 We are able to fit a variety of contact lens types and powers, most of which are available at the time of exam.
 Prescriptions are required for all contact lenses.
-Our Optometrists are trained to fit even the most complex corneas.
+Our Optometrists are trained to fit even the most complex corneas using our optical labs.
 Trial lens sets are offered for patients with nearsightedness and farsightedness, toric lenses for astigmatism, and even multifocal lenses for patients that need improved reading vision.
 Several lens materials and powers exist, making it possible to find the perfect design for each patients’ comfort and visual demands.

 Types of Contact Lenses